-Calculate the expected import costs when transferring a passenger car purchased in Europe to Switzerland.
-The calculation considers value-added tax (8.1%), automobile tax (4%), and any CO₂ penalties according to FOCBS/SFOE guidelines.
+Calculate import costs for your vehicle transfer to Switzerland.
+Our calculator considers Swiss VAT (8.1%), automobile tax (4%), and CO₂ penalties according to FOCBS guidelines.

 The CO₂ emissions of a vehicle, measured in grams per kilometer (g/km) according to the WLTP standard, are a crucial factor when importing into Switzerland.
 If the emissions exceed the legally defined target value, a CO₂ penalty is due.
 This penalty aims to incentivize the import of lower-emission vehicles and contribute to reducing environmental impact.
 You can find the exact WLTP value in the Certificate of Conformity (COC) or the vehicle documents.